Eel Pie Island – London’s Only Inhabited Island

 What’s on Eel Pie Island now?

-First and foremost, the island is what people call home, with around 50 dwellings.
-Beyond housing, there’s a rowing club, yacht club, and a working boatyard.
+First and foremost, the island is home to around 50 dwellings.
+Beyond housing, there’s a rowing club, a yacht club, and a working boatyard.

-Your visit will take you to the boatyard, which is the highlight of your visit because that’s where you will find all the resident makers, craft people, and artists, of whom there are over 20.
+Your visit will take you to the boatyard, the highlight, where you will find over 20 resident makers, craftspeople, and artists.

 Interestingly, the boatyard is the only working boatyard on the tidal Thames.